chvlyl/Lung_Cancer_Prediction/README.md

 Those images are high-resolution lung CT scans provided by the National Cancer Institute.
 The orignal paper was published in NEJM 2011 [Reduced Lung-Cancer Mortality with Low-Dose Computed Tomographic Screening](http://www.nejm.org/doi/full/10.1056/NEJMoa1102873).
 The goal of the original study was to use low-dose CT screening as a way to reduce lung cancer mortality.

 Note that this study had CT images from 26,722 subjects, which means the data science bowl data is only a subset of the orignal dataset.
+It's not clear to me that how the data science bowl data was selected from the original dataset.
+Note that the participants in the original study were old people (age between 55 and 74), had a smoking history.
+Since this was screening study, not all participants necessarily had lung nodules.